reactphp/http/README.md

 and
 [PSR-7 RequestInterface](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-7-http-message.md#32-psrhttpmessagerequestinterface).

-> Currently the uploaded files are not added by the `Server`, but you can add these parameters by yourself using the given methods.
-  The next versions of this project will cover these features.

 Note that by default, the request object will be processed once the request headers have been received (see also [`RequestBodyBufferMiddleware`](#requestbodybuffermiddleware) for an alternative).